 In the “Typing” page, you’ll also find a new Suggestions and autocorrections link, which access a new page that allows you to manage the SwiftKey suggestions and autocorrections features for touch and hardware keyboard.

-The Data Usage page is getting updated to include data usage stats for mobile data using a SIM card while roaming.
+In the “Network & Internet” section, the Data Usage page is getting updated to include data usage stats for mobile data using a SIM card while roaming.

 Apps & features